City Tunnel (Malmö): Finances

 According to a final estimate, presented on 30 November 2009, the cost of the City Tunnel will be 8.565 billion Swedish kronor (SEK) in 2001 prices, almost a billion SEK less than the budgeted 9.450 billion SEK established just before the start of construction in 2005, when the procurement of the large contracts and the comprehensive environmental assessment was completed.
 Following the latest cost estimate, the Swedish Transport Administration's share is about 6 billion SEK, Skåne County 800 million SEK and the City of Malmö more than a billion SEK.
 The European Union's contribution is 700 million SEK.

 According to an economic analysis conducted at the Center for Transport Economics (CTEK), the tunnel will produce a result ranging from slightly negative to slightly positive; most likely, it will bear its own costs.
 According to the Swedish Transport Administration's own forecasts, the project will not be profitable.
 These calculations were carried out in 2001, and since the early 2000s there has been a sharp increase in local and regional train journeys, making calculations from 2001 highly unreliable.
 In April 2008 the Swedish Transport Administration revised its forecasts, stating that "...the economic viability of many railway projects in the real world will exceed the previously estimated [sic]."
 The report was commissioned as part of the basis for infrastructure investment in the transport sector from 2010 to 2021.
 According to a political principle established in Sweden during recent years, construction projects in areas where construction is overly expensive does not need to be fully economically viable.
 In such cases, a lower cost estimate can be used in the calculation, since it is not politically desirable for certain metropolitan areas to be neglected merely because of the high cost associated with construction in these areas.
 Without such a principle, it would not have been possible to build the City Tunnel, Södra länken, Götatunneln and other upcoming city projects.

 Operation

 Running time between Malmö C and Copenhagen Central Stations was reduced from 35 to 33 minutes, since the savings gained by the shorter route are partly offset by the extra stop at Triangeln station.
-Maximum time savings will be 15–25 minutes for trips to and from Triangeln, a central location in Malmo.
-From locations north of Malmö, travel times were reduced by approximately 10 minutes for journeys to Copenhagen, since trains no longer have to reverse at Malmö C. The full potential of the tunnel will not be realized until the line between Lund and Malmö has been expanded to four tracks, a project scheduled to be completed in 2023.
+Maximum time savings will be 15–25 minutes for trips to and from Triangeln, a central location in Malmö.
+From locations north of Malmö, travel times were reduced by approximately 10 minutes for journeys to Copenhagen, since trains no longer have to reverse at Malmö C. The full potential of the tunnel wasn't realized until the line between Lund and Malmö was expanded to four tracks, a project completed in 2023.